A quick summary:

 With inflation soaring into double digits, questions are being asked in the workplace.
 Most notably, how do businesses attract and retain top talent moving forward?
 What support are employers able to provide employees with during hard times?

 Asking these questions will help break down some of the fears and anxieties caused by the looming uncertainty.
 Now, it’s time for leaders to face the possibility of a recession head-on, and to help, we’re diving into the powerful potential of employee benefits.

-Depending on how well your employee benefits are put together, employees could be much more convinced to stick around (through the thick and thin).
+Depending on how well your fringe benefits are put together, employees could be much more convinced to stick around (through the thick and thin).

 Take Heka users for example, they have access to more than three thousand wellbeing experiences, products and services.
 It might not be a pay rise technically, but means they can enjoy massages, spa days or gym sessions each month paid by their employer – allowing them to enjoy moments of happiness without worrying about the cost..
 And if it fits their personal health and wellbeing needs, they are less likely to leave.

 The role of employee benefits during a recession

 Believe it or not, your employee benefits package has the ability to outshine a salary increase.
 A bold statement, we know, but let us explain…

 Benefits add more value than a pay rise

 If anything’s true, it’s that most pay rises simply increase our spending power.
 We are able to choose more expensive alternatives to everyday essentials or put additional cash aside for a rainy day.